Richard-m-j/DevOps-30-days/docker/dockerFileBestPractices.md

 - **Leverage layer caching**: place instructions that change less frequently (like installing dependencies) before instructions that change more frequently (like copying source code) to make the most of Docker's build cache.

-- **Remove unnecessary cache**: After installing packages, clean up cache files from package managers (like `apt-get clean`, `rm -rf /var/lib/apt/lists/*`, or `npm cache clean --force`) within the same `RUN` layer to reduce image size.
+- **Remove unnecessary cache**: After installing packages, clean up cache files from package managers within the same `RUN` layer to reduce image size.

 - **Use `npm ci` for Node.js project**: Prefer `npm ci` over `npm install`.
-It provides faster, more reliable, and secure builds by using the `package-lock.json` file to install the exact same dependency versions every time, preventing unexpected changes.
+It provides faster and more reliable builds by using the `package-lock.json` file to install the same dependency versions every time.

-- **Add labels for metadata**: Use the `LABEL` instruction to add metadata to your image, such as the maintainer, version, or a link to the source repository.
+- **Add labels for metadata**: Use the `LABEL` instruction to add metadata to your image, such as version, or a link to the source repository.
 This helps with image management and organization.